davidjgoss/davidjgoss.co/blog/_posts/2019-09-03-better-pull-requests.md

 ### Choice of reviewers

-Pull requests are a really good opportunity for people to learn, so it's a bit of a waste if each developer in a team just tags the lead for review.
+Pull requests are a really good opportunity for people to learn[^notjustagate], so it's a bit of a waste if each developer in a team just tags the lead for review.
 I usually tag everyone in the team who's at work that day, perhaps sparing anyone who is super-focused on something and/or on a deadline.
 I don't expect _everyone_ will review or provide feedback, but at least everyone gets a chance to see what's going on.

+[^notjustagate]: Just one of several good side effects of having more sets of eyes on a piece of work, beyond just making sure it's "good enough".
+It's why when I see hot takes about code review just slowing people down, I can't help but think they're missing the point.

 Also, think about people outside the immediate team: is there someone who has worked in this area a lot and could give some valuable feedback, or someone who's expressed an interest in a tool or technique you've used and might like to see what you've done?